 Named after the traditional Irish potato pancake known as Boxty, this popular business that once operated out of a traditional food truck has now been transformed into a converted horsebox-turned food truck, complete with a fully functioning kitchen.

-Expect to find stuffed boxty pancakes with stout-braised beef and boxty popcorn chicken bites, fish and chips, chicken, and more at this Oranmore, Co.
-Galway food truck.
+Expect to find stuffed boxty pancakes with stout-braised beef and boxty popcorn chicken bites, fish and chips, chicken, and more at this Oranmore, County Galway food truck.
+Owner Michelle Kilkenny also runs a catering business that serves Galway City and the surrounding region.

 Follow Boxty’s on Facebook and Instagram